Particular/docs.particular.net/samples/step-by-step/sample.md

 This class is the message handler that processes the `PlaceOrder` command being sent by the Client.
 A handler is where a message is processed; very often this will involve saving information from the message into a database, calling a web service, or some other business function.
 In this example, the message is logged, so the fact the message was received will be visible in the Console window.
 Next, the handler publishes a new `OrderPlaced` event.

 The handler class is automatically discovered by NServiceBus because it implements the `IHandleMessages<T>` interface.
 The [dependency injection system](/nservicebus/containers/) (which supports constructor or property injection) injects the `IBus` instance into the handler to access messaging operations.
-When a `PlaceOrder` command is received, NServiceBus will create a new instance of the `PlaceOrderHandler` class and invoke the `Handle(PlaceOrder message)` method.
+When a `PlaceOrder` command is received, NServiceBus will create a new instance of the `PlaceOrderHandler` class and invoke the `Handle` method.

 The next step is to create a subscriber for this event.